ironbar/arc25/docs/05_Solution_Summary.md

 ![distribution evolution](modeling/res/2025-05-07-15-01-52.png)

 TODO: draw the chick, draw 100 elements.

+!!! tip "Learning"

+    Hindsight relabeling allowed a model trained to draw to generalize outside its training distribution.
+    The model was train to draw up to 5 elements and by doing test-time training with hindsight relabeling it was able to solve tasks with more than 5 drew elements.

 For more information go to iterations [4](modeling/Iteration_04_first_steps_with_code.md), [5](modeling/Iteration_05_test_time_training_with_code_HER.md), [6](modeling/Iteration_06_reinforcement_learning.md) and [8](modeling/Iteration_08_improve_HER.md)